Search

 When Ask Noah was founded in 1998 in Pittsburgh, Pennsylvania, this was already an established, growing grass-roots movement that was in great need of expert guidance and direction.
 This has been the mission of our organization.

-I’d now like to give you a perspective on the Seven Noahide Laws, taken from an interview with Ask Noah’s first overseeing Rabbi, Rav Jacob Immanuel Schochet, o.b.m.:
+I’d now like to give you a perspective on the Seven Noahide Laws, taken from an interview with Ask Noah’s first overseeing Rabbi:

-Perhaps to demonstrate to us what happens when people abandon G-d’s rules and decide to rely on their own wits and on their own intelligence, saying; ‘I am the master of my destiny, and nowadays, with all the technological advances and human ingenuity, we are in complete control of everything, and this will bring the world to its ideal state and mankind to its peak of glory.’
-What happened was the exact opposite: mankind has never been so low and so corrupt and so demoralized as through all these advances we made, because of this arrogance of relying on one’s self.”
+What happens when people abandon G-d’s rules and decide to rely on their own wits and on their own intelligence, saying; ‘I am the master of my destiny, and nowadays, with all the technological advances and human ingenuity, we are in complete control of everything, and this will bring the world to its ideal state and mankind to its peak of glory’? … Mankind has never been so low and so corrupt and so demoralized as through all these advances we made, because of this arrogance of relying on one’s self.

-This means that people have a short memory, or a lack of resolve or willingness, so now is the time to remind us that the only way we can have true stability and true respect for the reality of the human being is if we bring in a moral code, a moral consciousness, that has not jumped out of our own minds to suit our personal likes and dislikes, but that is beyond us, because we all need to submit to that which is supreme over us.
+People have a short memory, or a lack of resolve or willingness… The only way we can have true stability and true respect for … the human being is if we bring in a moral code… We all need to submit to that which is supreme over us.
 That is pretty much the only hope that mankind will have for itself, to save itself from itself.
-The alternative is the law of the jungle.”
+The alternative is the law of the jungle.

 Jewish involvement in spreading awareness of the 7 Noahide Laws